JarvisT3/cybersecurity-portfolio/CTF/NCL_Spring_2026.md

 - Grep -i sky ciphertext.jpg  //case-insensitive search for a string containing ‘sky’

 <ins>**Hexdump**</ins>
 > hexdump was used to extract the hex data from the file to look for magic bytes, appended data, and confirm jpg structure markers.
-After placing the hexdump results into a text file I searched for artifacts:  Magic bytes:  ff d8 ff e0 // start of image, header validation;  End of imager marker:  ff d9 // observe the presence of anomalies, artifacts AFTER the end marker.
+After placing the hexdump results into a text file I searched for artifacts:  Magic bytes:  ff d8 ff e0  //start of image, header validation;  End of imager marker:  ff d9 // observe the presence of anomalies, artifacts AFTER the end marker.
 <br/><br/><ins>_**Commands</ins>:**_
 - Touch dorsCrypt_hexdump-X.txt  //creates text file for placing output of hexdump
 - Hexdump -X ciphertext.jpg > dorsCrypt_hexdump-X.txt  //places hexdump output into text file